Frequently Asked Questions

 You can access information about the status of your order here

 We use Australia Post to deliver our customer orders and they usually arrive within 3-4 days within Australia.
 Should you have a special occassion and need your garments faster than this, please contact us on email@example.com to arrange a courier or pick up.

-You can access our returns policy here
+You can access information about returning an item here

 Stuff happens, things change or you simply may have hit the wrong button when doing two things at once.
 Simply email us at firstname.lastname@example.org to see what we can do about your order.
 No promises, but if it hasn’t been shipped yet, we can amend your order.

 Sure can.
 We ship anywhere in the world.
 Delivery costs will be calculated at check out and cost dependent on your location.

 We take all credit cards, PayPal and Afterpay.
 Should you wish to do a direct debit instead, simply contact us at email@example.com for details.

 We really hope this is not the case, but should you experience any problems, please send information and photos to firstname.lastname@example.org

 Unfortunately, white merino cannot be achieved.
 Optical brighteners which would be used to achieve the colour white have a very poor wash fastness and light fastness on merino; this consequently causes the “white” merino fibre to “yellow” quickly back to the base shade.